 Director, Center for African and African Diaspora Studies

 Dr. Nurudeen Akinyemi serves as the Director of the Center for African and African Diaspora Studies, and is an Associate Professor of Political Science and International Affairs.
 The Center for African and African Diaspora Studies supports Kennesaw State University’s Strategic Plan for Internationalization, through innovative academic programing, partnership with academic institutions in Africa and the Americas, scholarly research, creative activity, workshops, conferences and community engagement.
 The Center also collaborates with other divisions and academic programs across the university.

 Dr. Akinyemi has taught courses on Comparative Political Systems, International Relations, International Political Economy, International Relations of Africa, the Middle East, and American Politics.
 His research areas include International Resource Management, Regional Economic Cooperation, International Water Resource Management and International Migration and Refugee Settlement.
 He has traveled extensively in Africa, Europe, the Americas and Asia.

 Dr. Pamila Dembla

-Associate Professor of Information Systems
+Associate Professor, Information Systems

-Dr. Pamila Dembla is the Director of the India China America Institute.
+Dr. Pamila Dembla is the former Director of the India China America Institute.
 Dr. Dembla has spearheaded a number of initiatives in India which have resulted in significant partnerships in business education and corporate trainings.
 She has previously held positions at University of New Hampshire.

 Dr. Dembla is Associate Professor of Information Systems in the Coles College of Business.
 She has acted as a consultant to a number of startup technology firms and non-profit organizations.
 She has a number of state department grants including Model UN exchange programs and an NSF grant totaling approximately $1 million.
 She is a certified TMC Cultural Orientation Approach (COA) Corporate Practitioner and her interests lie in training global organizations in intercultural competency.